Try a Free Live AI Golf Lesson TRY FREE

 Video Transcription: Practice Pt 1: 3 Secrets

-As a golf instructor, I get to see a lot of different students.
+As a golf instructor, I get to work with a lot of different students.
 Some students improve their golf swings very, very quickly.
-They're going to drop their handicap and greatly change their swing in a period of just a few months, while other students tend to put in just as much work and just as much hard effort, but they're not improving their game very quickly.
+They're going to drop their handicap and dramatically transform their swing in a period of just a few months, while other students tend to put in just as much work and just as much effort, but they're not improving nearly as fast.
 Over the same period of time, they may have made no noticeable golf swing changes, and their handicap is exactly the same as it was before.

-It really comes down to practicing golf effectively and efficiently, doing the correct things.
-Hard work alone will not get you better at golf.
-Just by performing moves, you're not going to get any better at golf.
-You have to be performing the correct moves, and doing it in the correct way.
+It really comes down to practicing golf effectively and efficiently — doing the correct things in the correct way.
+Hard work alone will not make you better at golf.
+Simply performing moves won't improve your game.
+You have to be performing the correct moves, and executing them in the correct way.

 The Best Golf Practice Plan

-It really comes down to three basic pieces, and those are being your own coach; the fact of the matter is, no matter how much golf instruction you're getting, no matter how many golf lessons you take, you're going to have to be your own coach.
+It really boils down to three fundamental pieces: being your own coach, getting quality feedback, and using some proven tricks.
+The fact of the matter is, no matter how much golf instruction you're getting, no matter how many lessons you take, you're going to have to be your own coach.

-You're spending the most amount of time with yourself.
+You spend the most time with yourself.
 You control when you practice, where you practice, how you practice golf.
-You're going to have to be your number one asset and be the best coach that you can, and that's what the Rotary Swing is about.
+You're going to have to be your number one asset and become the best coach you can — and that's exactly what the Rotary Swing is about.
 We're teaching you how to coach yourself.

 Golf Practice Tools

-Number two is about feedback, and number three, we're going to use a couple little tips and tricks to really help to improve our game a lot faster than just repetitions alone.
+Number two is about feedback, and number three involves a couple of tips and tricks to really help accelerate improvement beyond what repetitions alone can achieve.

-First off, being your own coach; that's exactly what the Rotary Swing website is doing for you.
-We're giving you a list.
-There are all kinds of golf instruction videos; it's giving you the best information on how to improve your own game.
-You have to be your number one asset.
-You're going to be with you the most amount of time.
+First, being your own coach — that's exactly what the Rotary Swing website is doing for you.
+We're providing you with the best information on how to improve your own game.
+You have to be your own greatest asset.
+You're going to be with yourself the most amount of time.

-As you first join the site the very first thing you're going to do...every coach still needs somebody to give them some guidance, so the first thing you're going to do is you're going to send in a swing to be reviewed.
+As you first join the site, the very first thing you're going to do — because every coach still needs some guidance — is send in a swing to be reviewed.

-As you're waiting for your swing to be reviewed, start working through the videos.
-Start from the very beginning, learning how to learn, and the introduction.
-Work your way down the list.
-Watch every single video in that section, and start working forward.
+While you're waiting for your review, start working through the videos.
+Start from the very beginning — Learning How to Learn — and work your way down the list.
+Watch every single video in that section and start moving forward.

-That's going to help you to get the most information and understand the most about your own swing and what you need to do, so that you can coach yourself more effectively.
+That's going to help you gather the most information and understand the most about your own swing and what you need to address, so that you can coach yourself more effectively.

 Building a Golf Practice Routine

-Now, when you get your review back it's going to key in on a few basic moves that are giving you the most problems with your swing.
-At that time, you're going to go ahead, read the review, watch the videos that correspond with your review, and study up on those.
+Now, when you get your review back, it's going to identify a few key swing issues that are causing the most problems.
+At that time, you're going to read the review, watch the videos that correspond with your review, and study those thoroughly.

-Again, you're going to start from the beginning and study all the videos so that you have as much knowledge as you can.
+Again, you're going to start from the beginning and study all the videos so that you have as much knowledge as possible.
 Then you're going to start working on those moves.
-Let's say, for example, your golf posture is poor so your shoulders are kind of slouched.
-I recommend a couple posture videos for you, or another RST certified instructor does.
+Let's say, for example, your golf posture is poor, so your shoulders are slouched.
+The review recommends a couple of posture videos for you.

-You're going to really study up until you know exactly how the posture should look, and exactly how to get into perfect posture.
-Then you're going to go out and you're going to start coaching yourself.
-One of the big keys to getting in good posture is to make sure that you have good posture standing up, then simply let your hips drop back until you can see the ball without cranking your head forward, then letting your arms hang down into a good position.
+You're going to study until you know exactly how the posture should look, and exactly how to get into the correct position.
+Then you're going to start coaching yourself.
+One of the keys to establishing good posture is to make sure you have good posture standing upright, then simply let your hips drop back until you can see the ball without cranking your head forward, then allow your arms to hang down naturally.

 Most Important Golf Practice Tools